 Visit the National Infantry Museum and experience 200+ years of history of the U.S. Infantry.
 Fly to the moon at the Coca-Cola Space Science Center or study distant planets at the Omnisphere Planetarium.
 Simulators and artifacts from NASA's space program provide a glimpse that are truly out of this world.

 Explore your creative side with our arts scene.
 Visit the Springer Opera House, the State Theatre of Georgia, Columbus Museum, one of the largest museums in the Southeast that brings American art and regional history to life, and RiverCenter for the Performing Arts, the centerpiece of the city's new arts and entertainment district.

 When you're hungry, no other destination offers more authentic, eclectic Southern cuisine!

 Originally inhabited by the Creek Indians, the city of Columbus was settled in 1828, named for Christopher Columbus.
 It was an important shipping port and...

 Visitor Information Center

-The state's official Travel Guide is your complete resource to planning a vacation in Georgia.
-Find trip ideas, attractions, dining, events, activities, accommodations, map, travel resources and much more.
+View and download resources for planning a vacation in Columbus, Georgia.
+Find trip ideas, attractions, events, activities accommodations, maps, travel resources and much more.